willianpaixao/awesome-bjj/content/_index.md

 ---

 {{% notice note %}}
-This website is kindly using part of your compupter power to mine some coins as a reward to the author.
+This website is kindly using part of your computer power to mine some coins as a reward to the author.
 Thanks for contributing. :)
 {{% /notice %}}

 ### On body conditioning, performance and strength